asappresearch/flambe/README.md

 ------------

-|

 [![Fast Tests Status](https://github.com/asappresearch/flambe/workflows/tests-fast/badge.svg)](https://github.com/asappresearch/flambe/actions)
 [![Slow Tests Status](https://github.com/asappresearch/flambe/workflows/tests-slow/badge.svg)](https://github.com/asappresearch/flambe/actions)
 [![Documentation Status](https://readthedocs.org/projects/flambe/badge/?version=latest)](https://flambe.ai/en/latest/?badge=latest)

-|

 Flambé is a Python framework built to accelerate the development of machine learning research.
 Flambé connects the dots between a curated set of libraries to provide a unified experience.

 With Flambé you can:

-* **Run hyperparameter searches** over arbitrary Python objects or scriptx
+* **Run hyperparameter searches** over arbitrary Python objects or scripts.
-* Constuct experiment DAGs, which include searching over hyperparameters and reducing to the best variants at any of the nodes.
+* **Constuct DAGs**, by searching over hyperparameters and reducing to the best variants at any of the nodes.
-* Execute tasks **remotely** and **in parallel** over many workers, including full AWS, GCP, and Kubernetes integration
+* Distribute tasks **remotely** and **in parallel** over a cluster, with full AWS, GCP, and Kubernetes integrations.
-* Easily share experiment configurations, results, and model weights with others
+* Easily **share** experiment configurations, results, and model weights with others.
-* Automate the boilerplate code in training models with PyTorch
+* Automate the **boilerplate code** in training models with [PyTorch.](https://pytorch.org)

 ## Installation